 Mr. Obama has done more for gay rights than any president in American history.
 He put an end to the abhorrent military policy of "don’t ask, don’t tell," without the dire consequences that were predicted.
 He instructed the Justice Department to end its defense of the indefensible and plainly unconstitutional Defense of Marriage Act.
 He has been commitmentphobic, however, when it comes to clearly declaring his support for gay marriage.
 Statements of support by Vice President Joe Biden and Secretary of Education Arne Duncan appeared to be trial balloons advancing the president’s endorsement as part of an ABC interview.

 There is a political calculation to be made after any presidential action, particularly during an election year.
 The president narrowly won North Carolina in 2008, and that state’s voters approved a constitutional amendment banning same-sex marriage last week.
-While Mr. Obama’s support of gay marriage may hurt him in a close race there with
+While Mr.

 Mr. Obama’s position that the gay-marriage issue should be decided by the states appears to be a political calculation and a regrettable one.
 If President Lyndon Johnson had decided that the battle for civil rights for blacks should not be fought at the federal level it is possible if not likely that African-Americans in the deep South would still be riding in the back of the bus and drinking from separate water fountains.
 Mr. Obama’s father was black and his mother was white, and there was a time not that long ago that so-called "miscegenation" was deplored just as many still deplore gay marriage.
 This is a fight that the president should be leading at the federal level and not leaving to the states.